-We encourage you to report the incident to police and Campus Safety.
+We strongly encourage you to report any incident of sexual assault to police and Campus Safety.
 This is entirely your choice.
-In order for the College to effectively deal with sexual assaults and other related offenses, it is vital that these incidents be reported to the Campus Safety and/or law enforcement.
-Often, victims of sexual assault feel embarrassed, guilty, or fear retaliation or possible humiliation if word gets around she/he has been the victim of a sex offense.
+Reporting to law enforcement and Campus helps the College to effectively deal with these incidents, and police and Campus Safety officers are trained to deal with these situations with sensitivity and compassion.
+However, you can report the incident College officials known as Campus Security Authorities (CSA's) and you can choose to report anonymously and still receive your rights from the College.
+Often, victims of sexual assault feel embarrassed, guilty, or fear retaliation or possible humiliation.
 These are normal emotions.
-Know that law enforcement and the College can guide you to professional victim support resources that can help you deal with these emotions.
-Please also keep in mind that reporting is not the same thing as prosecution.
+Know that law enforcement and the College can guide you to professional counseling and other behavioral health resources that can help you deal with these emotions.
+Please also keep in mind that reporting to the police is not the same thing as prosecution.
 Prosecution can be determined later.
-Also know that it is a violation of Florida State Statute for any agency or media outlet to release the identity of a victim of sexual assault.
-If you decide not to notify law enforcement, please secure medical attention and contact any of thevictim support resources listed in this guide.
+If you decide not to notify law enforcement, please secure medical attention and contact any of the victim support resources listed in this guide.
 To learn more about reporting a crime, visit our Reporting Crime page.

-If you know who your attacker is, you are also encouraged to pursue an injunction for protection order with court officials.
+If you know your attacker, you are also encouraged to pursue an injunction for protection, (often known as a "restraining order"), with court officials.
 If you choose to pursue this option, list Daytona State College as a restricted location and provide a copy to the Campus Safety Office on any campus location.
-The college will comply with all court-ordered injunctions (restraining orders) that involve Daytona State College.
+The College will comply with all court-ordered injunctions (restraining orders) that involve Daytona State College.

 Certain campus officials have the qualification of "Campus Security Authority" ("CSA") under federal guidelines, and are trained in taking reports of crime.
 These include but are not limited to: academic club advisors, Athletics Department coaches and managers, Student Services managers, Judicial Affairs officers, Human Resources representatives, and College administrators (e.g. directors, deans, vice presidents).
 While we strongly encourage you to make a report with Campus Safety, you may make a report of a sexual assault to any Campus Security Authority, for example, if you feel uncomfortable talking with a Campus Safety officer.
 For more information on Campus Security Authorities at Daytona State College, visit our Campus Security Authorities page.